-CAUTION:

-Never store a transformer solely under the jacking steps, on jacks, or on temporary blocking.
+CAUTION: Never store a transformer solely under the jacking steps, on jacks, or on temporary blocking.
 Never store the transformer on rollers.

-Never store the unit in or near standing water or in areas with high moisture, salt levels, or corrosive gases in the air.
+Never store the transformer in or near standing water or in areas with high moisture, salt levels, or corrosive gases in the air.

-3.2 Storage for more than 90 days
+3.2 Storage for More Than 90 Days

-All VanTran transformers are shipped with a 2 psi dry nitrogen blanket.
+All VanTran transformers are shipped with a 2-psi dry nitrogen blanket.
 During long term storage, it is recommended that this nitrogen blanket be maintained by the addition of a bottle of dry nitrogen, through a regulator, to the transformer tank.
-If the unit is equipped with anti-condensation heaters in the control cabinets, they should be energized and checked for proper operation.
-Units with any enclosed air filled spaces, such as control cabinets and Air Terminal Chambers, should be supplied with an appropriate amount of moisture absorbing desiccant packets.
-Desiccant should be monitored and replaced in regular maintenance intervals as moisture levels in the storage area dictates.